ibm-cloud-docs/EventStreams/eventstreams085.md

 - option to provision a single-tenant Event Streams service instance in a geographically local but single zone location [(SZR)](/docs/EventStreams?topic=EventStreams-sla#sla_szr).
 - scaling options to customize throughput and/or storage capacity

 The architecture is highly available when you choose to deploy into a multi-zone region.
-The service is distributed across 3 availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.
+The service is distributed across three availability zones, which means that the cluster is resilient to the failure of a single zone or any component within that zone.

 ## What's supported by the Lite, Standard, Enterprise plans